ethancs13/SQL_ServerProject/README.md

 # AWS MySQL Server Setup Documentation

 ## Project Goal
-Build a web-based terminal that connects to a MySQL database running on an AWS EC2 instance using SSH, and allows users to interact with the database through a simulated shell in the browser.
+Build a web-based AWS EC2 instance using SSH, and allows users to interact with the database through a simulated shell in the browser.

 ---